google/applied-machine-learning-intensive/amli/v2/content/02_data/00_introduction_to_colab/slides.md

 <!--

-Notebooks run by connecting to virtual machines that have maximum lifetimes that can be as much as 12 hours.
+Colab notebooks run by connecting to virtual machines that have maximum lifetimes that can be as much as 12 hours.
 Notebooks will also disconnect from VMs when left idle for too long.
 Maximum VM lifetime and idle timeout behavior may vary over time, or based on your usage.

 Colab focuses on supporting Python and its ecosystem of third-party tools.
 There is currently not support for other Jupyter kernels like R or Scala.